MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`destinationDevices`** - **Device**<br>
 `string`.
 Optional.
 Use when `destinationPlatformOption != default && destinationPlatformOption != macOS && destinationTypeOption == devices`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enter the name of the device to be used for UI testing, such as `Raisa's iPad`.
+Specifies the name of the device used for UI testing, such as `Raisa's iPad`.
 Only one device is currently supported.
 Note that Apple does not allow apostrophes (`'`) in device names.
 Instead, right single quotation marks (`'`) can be used.
 <!-- :::editable-content-end::: -->
 <br>